jakearchibald/jakearchibald.com/static-build/posts/2025/02/firefox-custom-elements-iframes-bug/index.md

 iframe.contentDocument.body.append(myElement);
 ```

-This fails in Firefox with: `this.say` is not a function, within `connectedCallback`.
+This fails in Firefox with "`this.say` is not a function", within `connectedCallback`.
 In fact, Firefox has lost all of the instance methods of the custom element.
 It's reverted to an instance of `HTMLElement` rather than `MyElement`.

-It's kinda funny, because you're in an instance method at the time, `connectedCallback`, but even that instance method has gone.
-I assume the calling of that instance method was queued up before the prototype was lost.
+It's kinda funny, because the error happens within `connectedCallback`, which is an instance method, but even _that_ instance method has gone.
+I assume the calling of `connectedCallback` was queued up before the prototype was lost.

 If I put the element in the main document before moving it to the iframe, it fails in `disconnectedCallback` for the same reason.